Menu Close

 Located just a 10 minute drive west of the city centre, the development is made up of apartments and a range of 2, 3, 4 & 5 bedroom houses.
 We’ve built with community in mind, adding a local shop and children’s play park.
 As the village grows, there are plans to add even more amenities in the future.

-If you’d like to take a look at what homes are available, visit our Dykes of Gray development page today.
+If you’d like to take a look at what homes are available, visit our development page today.

 Springfield Properties New Homes In Scotland - Dundee Dykes of Gray - Dykes of Gray 1920